0chain/zboxcli/README.md

       zbox [command]

     Available Commands:
         alloc-cancel      Cancel an allocation
         alloc-fini        Finalize an expired allocation
+        bl-info           Get blobber info
-      copy              copy an object(file/folder) to another folder on blobbers cp-info           Challenge pool information.
+        bl-update         Update blobber settings by its delegate_wallet owner copy              copy an object(file/folder) to another folder on blobbers cp-info           Challenge pool information.
         delete            delete file from blobbers
         download          download file from blobbers
         get               Gets the allocation info
         get-download-cost Get downloading cost
         get-upload-cost   Get uploading cost
         getwallet         Get wallet information
         help              Help about any command
         list              list files from blobbers
         listallocations   List allocations for the client
         ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers newallocation     Creates a new allocation
         register          Registers the wallet with the blockchain rename            rename an object(file/folder) on blobbers
         rp-create         Create read pool if missing
         rp-info           Read pool information.
         rp-lock           Lock some tokens in read pool. rp-unlock         Unlock some expired tokens in a read pool. sc-config         Show storage SC configuration.
         share             share files from blobbers
         sp-info           Stake pool information.
         sp-lock           Lock tokens lacking in stake pool. sp-pay-interests  Pay interests not payed yet.
         sp-unlock         Unlock tokens in stake pool.
         start-repair      start repair file to blobbers
         stats             stats for file from blobbers
         sync              Sync files to/from blobbers
         update            update file to blobbers
         updateallocation  Updates allocation's expiry and size
         upload            upload file to blobbers
         version           Prints version information
         wp-info           Write pool information.
         wp-lock           Lock some tokens in write pool. wp-unlock         Unlock some expired tokens in a write pool.

     Flags:
           --config string      config file (default is config.yaml)